DavidVujic/poetry-multiproject-plugin/README.md

 6. remove the temporary folder.

-The default settings for the underlying `MyPy` configuration are:
+The default setting for the underlying `MyPy` configuration is:

 ``` shell
 --explicit-package-bases --namespace-packages --no-error-summary --no-color-output